 There is a duty on all practitioners and professional bodies to be responsive to public and governmental concern and to be proactive in minimising public health risks relating to substances of misuse like opioids.
-The year-on-year reduction in general mortality has been reversed in the USA with opioid misuse being a major component of the increase in mortality.1 One study in the USA found that the percentage of all deaths attributable to opioids increased by 292% (from 0.4% to 1.5%) between 2001 and 2016.2
+The year-on-year reduction in general mortality has been reversed in the USA with opioid misuse being a major component of the increase in mortality [1].
+One study found that the percentage of all deaths attributable to opioids increased by 292% (from 0.4% to 1.5%) between 2001 and 2016 [2].

 Opioids are used widely intraoperatively and, used safely and appropriately, still play an important role in postoperative analgesia.
-Nonetheless, the post-surgical use of opioids is thought to be an important source of problems in the USA.
-Although we cannot quantify this problem in the UK, concern expressed by individuals and UK publications indicate that the perioperative period is an important source of new persistent opioid use and this cannot be ignored.3
+Nonetheless, the post-surgical use of opioids is thought to be an important source of problems.
+Although we cannot quantify this problem in the UK, concern expressed by individuals and UK publications indicate that the perioperative period is an important source of new persistent opioid use and this cannot be ignored [3].

 We have a duty to act to minimise the role that anaesthesia, surgery and primary care may have in contributing to the "opioid load" in the community in the UK.
-It is imperative that all healthcare professionals involved in surgery and perioperative care work collaboratively to ensure robust opioid stewardship.4
+It is imperative that all healthcare professionals involved in surgery and perioperative care work collaboratively to ensure robust opioid stewardship [4].

-Nearly 4 million surgical procedures are performed annually in the UK.5 At present there are no national guidelines on perioperative opioid prescribing.
+Nearly 4 million surgical procedures are performed annually in the UK [5].
+At present there are no national guidelines on perioperative opioid prescribing.